 As an academic working on climate migration in small island states, I always have rising sea levels on my mind.
 Following fieldwork in the Bahamas, I was surprised to find that although there are hundreds of thousands of results in Google Scholar for hurricane and tropical cyclones, there were only 992 scholarly articles on King Tides.
 There is a lag in our understanding of the nexus between oceans and disaster, and our academic and policy frameworks must catch up with the local knowledge entrusted to us by the Pacific islanders.
 Learning from the examples of Kiribati and the Bahamas, the international community must create a working definition of King Tides, recognise the risks associated with them, and, most crucially, begin to monitor their effects.
 King Tides are predictable and often quantifiable.
 With data in hand, stakeholders can implement warning systems.
 Displacement caused by sea level rise is not a future problem.
 It is here.
 Without strategic intervention, however, vulnerable coastal communities and atoll states will be left to pray for reprieve.

 Authored by researcher and guest blogger John Marazita III.
-John has collaborated with IDMC on a report 'Displacement in Paradise: Hurricane Dorian slams the Bahamas' which will be published at the end of March 2020.
+John has collaborated with IDMC on a report 'Displacement in Paradise: Hurricane Dorian slams the Bahamas' which was published May 2020.